HOW BELIEF WORKS

 – philosopher Bertrand Russell, 1921

-Belief, from core beliefs to mundane ones, is obviously fundamental to human psychology, and therefore also our lives.
-However, the current understanding of how beliefs form, and of the nature of belief, is wrong – and not just a bit wrong, but the-Sun-goes-around-the-Earth wrong.
+Belief is fundamental to human psychology, and therefore also our lives.
+However, the current understanding of how belief works is wrong – and not just a bit wrong, but the-Sun-goes-around-the-Earth wrong.

-And just as the truth about the Sun and the Earth’s relationship had profound implications for cosmology, the truth about belief has profound implications for human psychology, and therefore also our lives.
-But this truth is so counterintuitive that it can, ironically, initially seem unbelievable – as did the idea that Earth isn’t the stationary centre of the universe but sweeps around the Sun while spinning about an axis.
+And just as the truth about the Sun and the Earth’s relationship had profound implications for our understanding of the cosmos, the truth about how belief works has profound implications for our understanding of human psychology, and therefore also for our lives.
+But this truth is so counterintuitive that it can, ironically, seem unbelievable – as did the idea that the Earth isn’t the stationary centre of the universe but sweeps around the Sun while spinning about an axis.

-To receive email notifications of new articles submit your address via Substack – you don't need a Substack account.
+To receive email notifications of new articles submit your address here.